George Stanley Godwin: Freelancer, author, and publisher

 Although Godwin was called to the bar in the fall of 1917 (in absentia) he did not pursue a career in law.
 During his stay in British Columbia, Godwin had freelanced for Vancouver newspapers and upon his return to England writing became his profession.
 He made a good income mostly as freelance for newspapers, magazines and publicity people.
 That allowed the family some luxury and his five children the education they desired.
 Aside from freelancing, the main source of his income, Godwin wrote a good number of fiction and non-fiction books.
 His efforts in publishing, started in the mid 1930s under the style The Acorn Press, ended because of the paper shortage of the war years.
 Godwin tried to enlist with the army, was rejected, but found employment writing for the War Office.

 After the Second World War

 Godwin resumed his work as a writer and freelancer.
 Starting in the fall of 1949 he was for a year the editor of the literary quarterly The Adelphi.
-Godwin and his wife spent their final years in Sussex in a house that combined two old cottages with a modern extension.
+Godwin and his wife spent their final years living in the countryside near Cripps Corner in Sussex in a house that combined two old cottages.
 Their property included seven acres of woodland as well as an established orchard.
 Godwin continued writing and had plans for another book but that did not materialize.
 His last book was published in 1957.